jalogan/jalogan.github.io/_projects/SymBOPs.md

 If we are to interpret the structure of complex materials, we must first understand the **distinct types of order** that may coexist in a configuration and how they interact.
 A clean example that illustrates this interplay—and sets the stage for the introduction of SymBOPs—is the **dense 2D lattice of ideal pentagons**, shown in <a href="#fig_pentagon_lattice" data-fig-ref>??</a>.

 ### **Translational Order**
 Translational order refers to the periodic arrangement of particle centers in space.
 In the pentagon lattice, the centers of mass of the particles lie on the vertices of a 2D orthorhombic lattice.
-This means their spatial distribution is characterized by regular repetition along two perpendicular directions, which can be described mathematically as a **density wave** with wavevectors $$\vec{k}_x$$ and $$\vec{k}_y$$ corresponding to the lattice spacings along those directions: $$\vec{k} = 2\pi/a$$.
+This means their spatial distribution is characterized by regular repetition along two perpendicular directions, which can be described mathematically as a **density wave** with wavevectors $$\vec{k}_x$$ and $$\vec{k}_y$$ corresponding to the lattice spacings along those directions: $$\vert \vec{k} \vert = 2\pi/a$$.
 This kind of order is present even if the particles were simple circles, making it agnostic to particle anisotropy.

 ### **Bond-Orientational Order**
 Bond-orientational order (BOP) captures the angular structure of how particle centers are arranged relative to each other.
 It measures the symmetry of the bond directions connecting each particle to its neighbors.
 In the pentagon crystal, these bonds align strongly along the $$\hat{x}$$ and $$\hat{y}$$ directions, forming a **biaxial symmetry** pattern.
 This directional information reveals the symmetry axes of the lattice and serves as a natural frame of reference for understanding both the translational and orientational patterns.
 Even if the particles themselves were replaced with isotropic disks, this underlying bond structure would still persist.